Liquid Liquid: History

 Lines" in 1995.
 In aftermath, Principato recalled that he couldn't get angry, "given what a big influence Grandmaster Flash was on him—[he] was partly flattered, partly flabbergasted, partly confused".

 "Cavern" was also included on the Disco Not Disco compilation album.
 The first three EPs, plus live material, were reissued in 1997 by Grand Royal (US) and Mo' Wax (UK).
 After the collapse of both these labels, Domino Records released the music from all three original 12"s plus extra tracks and early live recordings as Slip In And Out Of Phenomenon in 2008.
 The song was used in a Samsung S21 Ultra commercial.

 In October 2008 the band returned to the UK after a prolonged hiatus, playing at London's Barbican Theatre alongside the Glasgow-based DJ duo Optimo, who named themselves after the eponymous Liquid Liquid song and EP.
 Liquid Liquid performed in 2009 at the Villette Sonique Festival in Paris, as well as in Lincoln Center, where they followed the 200 Guitar Orchestra.
 On April 2, 2010, the band performed "Cavern" with The Roots on Late Night with Jimmy Fallon and announced they were to play more shows in Britain, at the Offset Festival and ATP Release The Bats in London.
 On April 2, 2011, LCD Soundsystem played their farewell gig at Madison Square Garden in New York City with Liquid Liquid as supporting act.

 Musical style

 According to music critic Mark Fisher, Liquid Liquid's music is essentially groove-based and influenced by a variety of sources, including funk, dub reggae, Afrobeat, and punk in its do-it-yourself garage approach.
 Their songs do not follow standard pop song form, having no defined verses or chorus.
 Vocalist Salvatore Principato is known to use his voice as an instrument, focusing more on pitch and rhythm than words and lyrics, which were presumably inspired by Peruvian soprano Yma Sumac.
 Larissa Wodtke described the band as dance-punk and avant-funk.
-The Observer characterized them as post-no wave.
+Observer characterized them as post-no wave.

-The Observer journalist, Tim Sommer believed: "Liquid Liquid are polyrhythmic but never remotely an ethnic forgery ….
+The Observer journalist, Tim Sommer believed: "Liquid Liquid are polyrhythmic but never remotely an ethnic forgery ....
 This restraint, this refusal to funk, makes them virtually impossible to imitate."